RandomSearch18/Setting-Up-j2me-in-2025-archlinux/README.md

 3. Select Platform Type: Java ME CLDC Emulators
 4. Select `/opt/sun-wtk`
 5. Proceed and finish
+### Note:
+If this fails, try setting your JAVA_HOME="/usr/lib/jvm/java-8-openjdk-32/" environment variable, and then launching netbeans.
+If this works, you can add it to /etc/environment

 ## Creating your first project
 * The examples plugin didn't install for you most likely, but I have extracted the Samples and put them in `Samples/` of this repo